 6 Healthy Fats Instead of No Fats

 Ignore “the fats are bad for you scam”.
 Fats are an essential part of our diet.
-Learn which fats are healthy and which ones are bad for you like saturated and trans fats found in high-fat dairy products, meats, fried and processed foods.
+Some are bad for you like saturated and trans fats found in high-fat dairy products, meats, fried and processed foods.

 Healthy fats include mono and polyunsaturated fats such as olive oil, grapeseed oil, nuts, seeds and avocados.
 Also, omega-3 fats from foods such as salmon or tuna help decrease inflammation and can protect the heart.